bodrick/awesome/TOPICS.md

 ## halfmoon

 *   [halfmoonui/halfmoon](https://github.com/halfmoonui/halfmoon) - Front-end framework with a built-in dark mode and full customizability using CSS variables; great for building dashboards and tools.

+## web-framework

+*   [halfmoonui/halfmoon](https://github.com/halfmoonui/halfmoon) - Front-end framework with a built-in dark mode and full customizability using CSS variables; great for building dashboards and tools.
+*   [flutter/flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond

 ## fish-prompt